wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 (e.g., `E/M` state on `GETX`), then the access is a hit, and the response is sent back in the same cycle the request is processed.

+Otherwise, the access incurs a cache miss, and the coherence controller inserts the request into the MSHR (if this fails, then the request is rejected by the coherence controller, and the cache controller just keeps it, as discussed earlier).
+Meanwhile, a new request is created based on the current request, and the new request is sent to the lower level to acquire the block.
+The rest of the actions depends on whether the address tag already exists in the current cache or not.
+If it does, meaning that the coherence action is taken to upgrade the permission of the block (which only happens for `GETX` and `GETSX`), then no further action is taken.